-Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and State and National governments to reach accurate and timely decisions and to produce effective solutions to a range of challenges facing the SA aquaculture industry.
+Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and to produce effective solutions to a range of challenges facing the SA aquaculture industry.

-PIRSA Fisheries and Aquaculture to further develop projects under PIRSA Fisheries and Aquaculture and Fisheries and Research Development Corporation (FRDC) initiative called Innovative Solutions for Aquaculture Planning and Management from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia.
+PIRSA Fisheries and Aquaculture will further develop projects under the PIRSA and Fisheries and Research Development Corporation (FRDC) initiative called Innovative Solutions for Aquaculture Planning and Management from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia.